“Big Bend is a land of strong beauty-often savage and always imposing” Lori Garrison

 If you have even more time and want to take a slower scenic route, make a turn on Hwy 67 south out of Marfa.
 You will end up in Presidio where you can drive Texas 170 or the “River Road”.
 It’s a 120 miles scenic road that passes north along the Rio Grande and takes you through Big Bend Ranch State Park and the ghost town of Terlingua.

 The nearest town to Big Bend is Study Butte-Terlingua.
-There is a gas station and general store there but no large grocery store.
+There’s a gas station and general store there but no grocery store.
 Depending on the route you take from I-10, the closest bigger towns will be Marfa, Alpine and Marathon.
 If you are planning on buying supplies or groceries, it would be best to buy them in those towns.
 There are camp stores in the park but the selection is limited.

 Big Bend has a park lodge, three developed campgrounds and primitive back country sites that require permits.
 One of the unique things about the primitive sites is that some of them are actually roadside so they don’t require any hiking in.
 You do still have to get a permit.